 One method of disposing of frack water involves the use of injection wells.
 The practice has been used for many waste materials over time.
 This is especially the case in Ohio, where deep sandstone formations are deemed suitable for injection.
-There has been a spate of relatively weak earthquakes in the areas where injection wells are being used, which has lead to speculation that the injection of large amounts of frack water has caused these tremors.
-There are currently eight deep injection wells in Pennsylvania and three more wells planned in Elk, Clearfield and Warren Counties (Phillips, 2011 and 2012).
+There has been a spate of relatively weak earthquakes in areas where injection wells are being used, which has lead to scientific interest in the potential linkage between the injection of large amounts of frack water and the tremors.